HL7/fhir-shc-vaccination-ig/input/pagecontent/conformance.md

     1. Issuers SHALL populate any elements marked as `MustSupport` **if and only if the necessary data are available in their system**.
 See [Missing data](#missing-data) below for details.

-    1. Issuers SHOULD NOT populate any elements that are not marked as `MustSupport` unless they believe the element contains valuable information for Verifiers.
+    1. Issuers SHOULD NOT populate any elements that are not marked as `MustSupport` unless they believe the element contains valuable information for Holders and/or Verifiers.
 This is due to the payload size constraints of SMART Health Cards; see the [Data minimization](#data-minimization) section below for more details on how to reduce payload size when implementing.
 To avoid contradicting cardinality, all required elements (minimum cardinality > 0) are therefore also labeled as `MustSupport`.

 - **Verifiers:**

     1. Verifiers SHALL read and meaningfully process elements marked BOTH as `MustSupport` and `Is-Modifier`.
 Note that `Is-Modifier` elements [by definition](https://www.hl7.org/fhir/conformance-rules.html#isModifier) **cannot be safely ignored** as they may change the meaning of the resource.

     1. For other elements flagged with `MustSupport`, Verifiers MAY process at their own discretion.

+### Required elements

+Elements with a minimum [cardinality](https://www.hl7.org/fhir/conformance-rules.html#cardinality) of 1 or greater are considered required.

 ### Missing data